-Given any het $\varphi : x \to a$, the left isomorphism gives the unique hom $\underline{f} : F(x) \Rightarrow a$ so the lower triangle commutes and the right isomorphism gives the unique hom $\overline{f} : x \Rightarrow G(\overline{a})$ so the upper triangle commutes.4
+Given any het $\varphi : x \to a$, the left isomorphism gives the unique hom $\underline{f} : F(x) \Rightarrow a$, so the lower triangle commutes, and the right isomorphism gives the unique hom $\overline{f} : x \Rightarrow G(a)$, so the upper triangle commutes (There is an interesting side issue: do adjoints $F : X \rightleftharpoons A : G$ have a "directionality" between the categories X and A?
+This is far from clear in the usual treatment since the functors go both ways and all of the object-to-object morphisms are homs within the two categories.
+However, in the adjunctive square diagram, all the hets go in the same direction from X to A).

-All this is perfectly symmetrical and it considerably simplifies the convoluted "over-and-back diagrams" for the conventional homs-only treatment of adjoints where given a hom $f: x \Rightarrow G(a)$ in one category, there exists a unique hom $\underline{f}: F(x) \Rightarrow a$ in the other category so that the image hom $G(\underline{f}): G(F(x)) \Rightarrow G(a)$ back in the original category make the following diagram commute.5
+All of this is perfectly symmetrical, and it considerably simplifies the convoluted "over-and-back diagrams" for the conventional homs-only treatment of adjoints, where given a hom $f : x \Rightarrow G(a)$ in one category, there exists a unique hom $\underline{f} : F(x) \Rightarrow a$ in the other category so that the image hom $G(\underline{f}) : G(F(x)) \Rightarrow G(a)$ back in the original category makes the following diagram commute.
+(We have used the standard Greek letters $\eta_x : x \Rightarrow G(F(x))$ and $\varepsilon_a : F(G(a)) \Rightarrow a$ for the usual unit and co-unit even though they are homs.)

-Contrary to Mac Lane's remarks, the het treatment is equally or more symmetric as the conventional homs-only treatment and even simpler.
-Mac Lane in effect gives Samuel credit for isolating the left representation that solves a universal mapping problem.
-But the turn-the-arrows-around category-theoretic duality was not clearly understood in 1948 so Samuel did not arrive at the symmetric dual formulation and solution to the co-universal mapping problem, namely a right representation.6 Thus we might say that Samuel was only a dualization away from defining adjoints in 1948 since adjoints arise as the left and right representing functors for the hets W(x, a) going from a category X to a category A.
+Contrary to Mac Lane's remarks, the het treatment is equally as or more symmetric to the conventional homs-only treatment and even simpler.
+Mac Lane in effect gives Samuel credit for isolating the left representation that solves a universal mapping problem, but the turn-the-arrows-around category-theoretic duality was not clearly understood in 1948, so Samuel did not arrive at the symmetric dual formulation and solution to the co-universal mapping problem, namely a right representation (It is something of a mystery why Mac Lane in 1971 [2] (Notes at end of Adjoints chaper) did not consider the dual right representation of Samuel's Het-bifunctor W(x, a) instead of starting with a functor $G : A \to X$ and the resulting bifunctor $\text{Hom}X(x, G(a))$ and then pointing out that the left representation would yield an adjunction: $\text{Hom}A(F(x), a) \cong \text{Hom}X(x, G(a))$).
+Thus, we might say that Samuel was only a dualization away from defining adjoints in 1948 since adjoints arise as the left and right representing functors for the hets W(x, a) going from a category X to a category A.

-5 Pareigis' "new characterization" of an adjunction
+5. Pareigis's "New Characterization" of an Adjunction